raheem-spence/dsa-practice/PATTERNS.md

 Alternative approach:
 Boyer-Moore Voting Algorithm can solve this in O(1) space, but the hash map version is clearer for now

+### 1512.
+Number of Good Pairs
+Given: integer array `nums`

+Goal: return the total number of good pairs where:
+- `i < j`
+- `nums[i] == nums[j]

+Pattern: hash map frequency counting

+Map: `num -> frequency of previous occurrences`

+Approach (One Pass):
+- Use a hash map to store how many times each number has appeared so far
+- Loop through `nums`
+- For the current number get its previous frequency from the hash map
+- Add that frequency to the total number of good pairs because the current number forms a good pair with every previous occurrence
+- Increment the frequency of the current number in the hash map

+Alternative Approach:
+- Count the frequency of every unique number
+- If a number appears `k` times, it contributes `k * (k - 1) // 2` good pairs
+- Sum the contribution of every unique number

+Time: O(n), we scan the array once

+Space: O(n), worst case every number is unique and stored in the hash map

+Key idea:
+The current element forms a good pair with every previous occurrence of the same value

+Mistakes to avoid:
+- Add the previous frequency before incrementing it
+- Do not multiply the value by the frequency: only the frequency matters
+- Remember the hash map stores teh number of previous occurrences, not the total occurrences

+Related Problems:
+- Count Number of Bad Pairs
+- Majority Element
+- First Unique Character in a String
+- Top K Frequent Elements

 ## Arrays & Math
 ### 268. Missing Number